 Sidebar

-It has become a beautiful tradition to enhance the joy of spring with experiences of Chinese art, and in May, together with Qi Xiaoting, a Ukrainian artist of Chinese origin, we organized as many as six creative workshops.
+It has become a beautiful tradition to enhance the joy of spring with experiences of Chinese art, and from 9th to12th of May, together with Qi Xiaoting, a Ukrainian artist of Chinese origin, we organized as many as six creative workshops.

 On April 9, we listened to a remote lecture titled "Traditional Chinese Medicine: The Wind of Change – How Not to Break?", delivered by Dr. Dainius Butvilas, a physician and acupuncture specialist with a doctorate in medical sciences.
 Dr. Butvilas has interned in China at the Tianjin University of Traditional Chinese Medicine and is currently actively practicing Chinese medicine techniques in Lithuania.